chanzb0119/fyp/README.md

 - **Website**: [https://fyp1-murex.vercel.app/](https://fyp1-murex.vercel.app/)
 - **API**: [https://property-recommender-api.onrender.com](https://property-recommender-api.onrender.com)

-> **Important**: The API service is hosted on Render's free tier, which automatically spins down after 15 minutes of inactivity.
-Unlike automatic restart services, **the API requires manual restart through the Render dashboard**.
+> **Important**: The API service is hosted on Render's free tier, which automatically spins down after 15 minutes of inactivity. **The API requires manual restart through the Render dashboard**.
 If the recommendation section keeps loading indefinitely, the API service is likely sleeping and needs to be manually restarted.

 ## Features